libigl/libigl-python-bindings/README.md

 ## License

 Like libigl, the wrapper source code is licensed under MPL2.
-Code in the copyleft and restricted sub-directories may have more restrictive licenses.
+Code included via the copyleft and restricted sub-directories may have more restrictive licenses.